 Taking care of your skin is important this summer, not just to avoid signs of aging, but to protect yourself from cancer.
 Getting annual checkups, keeping an eye on unusual growths, and finding the right expert are all parts of a healthy skin care plan.

 But, a new study finds being proactive about who does your skin care checks can also be key.
-Published this month in , the study found that not all medical professionals are equally able to assess dangerous and benign moles.
+Published this month in

 The study, led by Dr. Laura Ferris, associate professor in the University of Pittsburgh’s Department of Dermatology, concluded that when compared to dermatologists, physician assistants (PAs) performed more skin biopsies per case of diagnosed skin cancer while at the same time diagnosing fewer melanomas in the early stage (in situ).